tewendel/interkit-masterarbeit/sites/docs/src/content/guides/contribute/theme.svelte.md

 There are several levels of customization for a theme.
 See also [Styling](/guides/howto/styling) for a general overview.

 A theme consists of these elements:
-- settings for interkit style variables (file `src/styleTokens.json`)
 - a customs css file (file `static/theme/global.css`)
 - custom javascript (file `static/theme/global.js`)
-- custom icons (files in `static/theme/icons/`)
 - custom map style (URL)
-- custom assets that are referenced in the css file (files in `static/theme/assets/`)
+- custom assets that are referenced in the css file (files in `static/theme/assets/`), such as icons, background images, etc.
 - a style guide that explains how to generate media assets that fit the theme

+The files need to be places in the `static/theme` folder of your project.
+Themes are mostly project-specific at this point.
+The `Design` provides access to the installed theme.

+## Examples

+Check the [themes folder](https://gitlab.interkit.app/interkit/interkit-experiments/-/tree/v04/repositories/themes) in the interkit repository for some examples!

-## Variables (easy + GUI)
+## Style Variables

 Style variables are global variables that are used in all interkit components.
 You can start your theme by adjusting these variables.
 They are saved in the `src/styleTokens.json` file in your project.
 You can also edit this file directly.

 <details>
   <summary>